U.S. denies any role in killing Iranian scientist

 "I want to categorically deny any United States involvement in any kind of act of violence inside Iran," Clinton told reporters during a news conference with Qatar's prime minister.

-"We believe that there has to be an understanding between Iran, its neighbours and the international community that finds a way forward for it to end its provocative behaviour, end its search for nuclear weapons, and rejoin the international community," she added.
+"We believe that there has to be an understanding between Iran, its neighbors and the international community that finds a way forward for it to end its provocative behavior, end its search for nuclear weapons, and rejoin the international community," she added.

 The United States suspects Iran is using its civilian nuclear program as a cover to develop atomic weapons.
 Iran denies this, saying its nuclear program is to generate electricity.